GlPortal/map-editor/README.md

 ## Development
 -   Install Blender
 -   Clone or download this repository
--   Install the plugin
+-   To install the plugin either
-    -   Copy directory `glportal-editor` into Blender configuration folder `/home/user/.config/blender/VERSION/scripts/addons`
+    -   Copy directory `RadixMapEditor` into Blender configuration folder `/home/user/.config/blender/VERSION/scripts/addons`
-    -   use our script `linkExtension` which will create soft link of glportal-editor directory to blender configuration folder
+    -   Use the `linkExtension` script to create a link of the plugin to the Blender extension folder
 -   Run Blender:
+    -  Open the Blender settings
-    -   Find and check the `GlPortal XML Format` box.
+    -  Check the `GlPortal XML Format` box.
 Wait a moment for activation to complete.
-    -   Find and click on right arrow to display details and preferences.
+    -  Click on right arrow to display details and preferences.
-    -   Go to `Set up GlPortal data directory` and find GlPortal data directory.
+    -  Go to `Set up GlPortal data directory` and select your GlPortal data directory.
     -  Go to `Set up GlPortal executable` and find GlPortal executable.
     -  Click `Save User Settings` and close the window.
 If you are upgrading, you may need to restart Blender.

 ## Usage of linkExtension